-Ever since the passage of the Gramm Leach Bliley Act (GLBA) in 1999, there has been a sustained focus on Information Security by regulators, legislators and the industry.
+Ever since the passage of the Gramm-Leach-Bliley Act (GLBA) in 1999, there has been a sustained focus on Information Security by regulators, legislators and the industry.
 It’s certainly understandable that its profile should have risen.
 As the Internet, cloud computing, mobile devices, etc. have become mainstream, so have hacking and other threats.
-The pertinent risks have grown by orders of magnitude.
+The pertinent risks have grown by orders of magnitude – cybersecurity, pandemic, …

-AuditOne offers two major services in the technology practices area: Information Technology and Security Audits; and Network Penetration Testing, Vulnerability Assessments and Social Engineering Analysis).
-But as with our various other practice areas, as more specialized needs arise, we have the professional expertise and in-house support resources to customize a solution.
-That includes any of a wide range of potential consulting/advisory needs through our Insight Risk affiliate.
+AuditOne offers two major services in the technology practices area: Information Technology and Security Audits; and Network Penetration Testing, Vulnerability Assessments and Social Engineering Analysis.
+But as with our various other practice areas, we have the professional expertise and in-house support resources to customize a solution as more specialized needs arise.
+That includes any of a wide range of potential consulting/advisory needs through our Insight Risk Consulting affiliate.

 Rigorous and Comprehensive IT / Information Security Audits

 Our IT / Information Security audit procedures are based on the extensive FFIEC guidelines.
-We supplement that with other internationally-recognized external standards (such as ISO17799-2005) and, just as importantly, with what we see in the market as sound and prudent practices that take account of the actual risks facing the institution based on its IT architecture, type of business, level of in-house technical support, etc. We have responded to mounting concerns over and attention to cybersecurity by incorporating additional testing into all relevant aspects of our audit program.
+We supplement that with other internationally-recognized external standards (such as ISO 17799-2005) and, just as importantly, with what we see in the market as sound and prudent practices that take account of the actual risks facing each institution based on its IT architecture, type of business, level of in-house technical support, etc. We have responded to mounting concerns over cybersecurity by incorporating additional testing into all relevant aspects of our audit program.

 Network Penetration Test and Vulnerability Assessment with Social Engineering

-Social Engineering has also come to receive increased regulatory attention, corresponding to the proliferation of “phishing” and other underlying threats.
-We perform up to three exercises: e-mail, telephone and/or physical (with the first two far more frequent than the third).
+Social Engineering has also come to receive increased regulatory attention, driven by the proliferation of phishing, pretext calls and other underlying threats.
+We perform up to three exercises: e-mail, telephone and (though less frequently) physical tests.
 We have developed tried-and-true verbiage/scripts for our pretext e-mails and calls, but we also modify them from year to year to keep them fresh.